 - Cut into squares and store in an airtight container for up to 1 week.

-You can swap out the toppings, if you like.
+Swap out the toppings if you like.
 Here are some ideas:

 - milk chocolate, butterscotch or peanut butter chips

 - chopped walnuts, hazlenuts or macadamia nuts

 To Store: Be sure to store them in an airtight container.
 (These are my favorite containers.)
 They do not need to be refrigerated but they are delicious when chilled.

 To Freeze: Allow your magic bars to cool completely.
 Wrap them tightly in aluminum foil or freezer paper and store them in an airtight container for up to 3 months.

 To Thaw: Remove the magic bars from the freezer and unwrap them.
 Place them into an airtight container and allow them to thaw overnight in the fridge.

 Next time, try one of these tasty recipes: